 Everyone close to me knows that I used to be a chronic overachiever!
 For most of my life, I loved working hard, finishing projects, and staying busy.
 Staying motivated every day was a trait that came easy to me, and getting things accomplished would energize and encourage me.

 That was all before I experienced a very dark season of depression that lasted almost four years.
 During this time, I felt tired, uninspired and disappointed in my work.
 I didn’t know how to find joy consistently, and I spent many days suffering from grief and sadness.
-Almost every day during this time, I struggled and did not know how to motivate myself every day.
+Almost every day, I did not know how to motivate myself.

 During this time, I tried many things to motivate myself, and I will share more in-depth about my experience with depression and how I eventually overcame this dark season in a future post.
 Until then, I want to share some of the best practices that worked and helped me.